Qovery/Replibyte/README.md

     RepliByte->>AWS S3 (Bridge): 4.
 Write index file
 ```

-1. RepliByte connects to the *Postgres Source* database and make a full SQL dump of it.
+1. RepliByte connects to the _Postgres Source_ database and makes a full SQL dump of it.
-2. RepliByte receive the SQL dump, parse it, and obfuscate the sensitive data in real-time.
+2. RepliByte receives the SQL dump, parse it, and generates random/fake information in real-time.
-3. RepliByte stream and upload the modified SQL dump in real-time on AWS S3.
+3. RepliByte streams and uploads the modified SQL dump in real-time on AWS S3.
-4. RepliByte keep track of the uploaded SQL dump by writing into an index file.
+4. RepliByte keeps track of the uploaded SQL dump by writing it into an index file.

 ---

-Once at least a replica from the source Postgres database is available on the S3 bucket, then RepliByte can use it and inject it into the
+Once at least a replica from the source Postgres database is available in the S3 bucket, RepliByte can use and inject it into the destination PostgresSQL database.
-destination Postgres.

 ```mermaid
 sequenceDiagram